EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cCycle_CASA`: Calculate decay rates for the ecosystem C pools at appropriate time steps.
-Perform carbon cycle between pools
+- `cCycle_CASA`: Carbon cycle wtih components based on the CASA approach.

-- `cCycle_GSI`: Calculate decay rates for the ecosystem C pools at appropriate time steps.
-Perform carbon cycle between pools
+- `cCycle_GSI`: Carbon cycle with components based on the GSI approach, including carbon allocation, transfers, and turnover rates.

-- `cCycle_simple`: Calculate decay rates for the ecosystem C pools at appropriate time steps.
-Perform carbon cycle between pools
+- `cCycle_simple`: Carbon cycle with components based on the simplified version of the CASA approach.

 </details>